lordfloofen/chatgpt-twitch-mod/README.md

 - `escalation_assistant_id`: Assistant used to analyze repeated offenses
 - `max_openai_content_size`: Maximum JSON payload size sent to OpenAI
 - `max_rate_limit_retries`: How many times to retry on rate limits
+- `use_stream`: Enable streaming of run events instead of polling
 - Twitch credentials and connection settings

 ## Contributing